sumit1202/currency_converter/README.md

 # currency_converter

-A bbasic Flutter project wherein user can enter amount in USD and convert to INR.
+A basic Flutter project wherein the user can enter the amount in USD and convert it to INR.

-Note: 1 USD == 82.92 (as of 28 JUL 2023)
+Note: 1 USD == 82.92 INR (as of 28 JUL 2023)